 If you are an e-commerce website, you can send your packages gift-wrapped, for that extra holiday touch!

 In fact, this is why e-commerce retailers started offering gift-wrapping services in the first place.
-Remember, solving a pain point of your customers is one of our strategies to consider?
+Remember, solving a pain point for your customers is one of our strategies to consider.
 Well, this could be it.

 8. Holiday Email Marketing

 Instead of just sending holiday email greetings, send special holiday discounts as gifts along.
-Your customers will be more than happy to receive special email offers and save money.
+Your customers will be happy to receive special email offers and save money.

 Use colorful pictures, designs, and layouts that prominently display your discounts and offers.